Blaise Kouassi (footballer, born 1983)

-Blaise Kouassi (born 1 September 1983) is an Ivorian professional footballer who plays for Dhofar S.C.S.C. in Oman Professional League.
+Blaise Kouassi (born 1 September 1983) is an Ivorian former professional footballer who played as a forward.

 Career

 Youth career

 Born and raised in Kondiebouman, Ivory Coast, Kouassi began his footballing career in 2002 with Abidjan-based club, Stella Club d'Adjamé.

 Africa Sports d'Abidjan

 Kouassi began his professional footballing career in 2003 with Ligue 1 club, Africa Sports d'Abidjan.

 Sfaxien

 Kouassi first moved out of Ivory Coast in 2004 to Tunisia where he signed a long-term contract with Tunisian Ligue Professionnelle 1 club, CS Sfaxien.
 In his five-year spell with the Sfax-based club, he helped them win the 2004–05 Tunisian Ligue Professionnelle 1, the 2008–09 Tunisian Cup, the CAF Confederation Cup in 2007 and 2008 and the 2009 North African Cup Winners Cup.
 He also helped them achieve the runners-up position in the 2004–05 Arab Champions League, the 2006 CAF Champions League and the CAF Super Cup in 2008 and 2009.